scg-unibe-ch/ese2018-team7/README.md

 ## Technologies
 We use a number of different technologies.
 Some of them are:
-- [Typescript](https://www.typescriptlang.org): Everything is written in Txpescript
+- [Typescript](https://www.typescriptlang.org): Everything is written in Typescript
 - [Angular 6](https://angular.io/): The frontend is build with Angular
 - [Angular Material](https://material.angular.io/): The design is heavily based on Angular Material
 - [Moment.js](https://momentjs.com/docs/): All the time/date stuff is managed with Moment